Dental Implants in St. Paul, MN

 With dental implants, you follow the same advice your dentist provides for natural teeth.
 Brush and floss at least twice per day.
 Visit your dentist at least twice per year.
 Also, never use your teeth or your implant as a tool to twist off a cap or a similar unintended purpose.

 If you play sports or work around dangerous machinery, consider a mouthguard.
 If you have bruxism (grinding and clenching), talk to your dentist about a night guard to protect your implant and your teeth.

 Getting Dental Implants at Our St. Paul, MN Office

 If you are considering dental implants, you have come to the right place.
-Dr. Schulte has extensive experience when it comes to tooth replacement with dental implants, and we have advanced technology that allows us to place your implants with incredible precision for greater success.
+Dr. Schulte has extensive experience in tooth replacement with dental implants, and we have advanced technology that allows us to place your implants with incredible precision for greater success.

 We place your implants right here in our office using a guided technique.
-Plus, we are able to use our CEREC system to mill your new restorations right here in our office.
+Plus, we can use our CEREC system to mill your new restorations right here in our office.